-Written and Directed by David A. Masterwille
+Written and Produced by David A. Masterwille

 DIRECTOR’S VISUAL CONCEPT

-Obaamu is a coming of age story which is both harrowing and uplifting.
-It is a story of breaking free of cultural shackles, beating the odds and friendship.
 This story lends itself to cinematic visuals which help enforce the experiences and emotions of the heroine.
 There are opportunities for dismal sad looking, washed out, wet visuals that amplify the heroine’s experience.
 These can be juxtaposed to sunny, bright, colourful and lush visuals when she has moments of happiness.
 We will capture moments of hope and freedom with wide expansive shots and difficult times with small claustrophobic spaces.
 Single shots will be used to enhance her sense of isolation.
 Her sense of confusion in the city will be heightened by the use of crowded visuals.

-ABOUT THE PRODUCER, DIRECTOR, WRITER
+ABOUT THE PRODUCER, WRITER